FreeLite™ 1-Person Ultralight Backpacking Tent

 - Maximum Airflow: Micromesh tent body minimizes condensation, keeps out the bugs, and lets in the stars on clear nights.

 - Durable Details: Reinforced patches, stitching at guy points and locking anodized stake loop grommets for extra strength.

-Compatible with the Universal 1 Person Regular Footprint, sold separately
+Compatible with the Universal 1 Person Large Footprint, sold separately

 What is California Proposition 65?